discontented/github-notes/README.md

 *	Any files added to the unstaged area which have been changed can be committed to the repository.

 `git fetch`
 * A local repo won't reflect changes that have been made on the remote repo, so it must be updated first before changes are made.
-*	fetch gets up to date with the commits from the remote repo
+* `fetch` gets up to date with the commits from the remote repo
+  * This does not update the local files so it will not change your local working copy.

-`get merge`
+`git merge`
 * merge moves those commits to the local branch

 `git pull`

+* Brings the local branch up-to-date with the remote branch.
+* Combines `git fetch` and `git merge`

 ### Check Differences Between Branches